 - All applicants must meet Cabrini’s requirements for admission and are subject to University regulations and academic policies.

 - An employee must complete a Tuition Remission Application for him/herself, spouse, and/or dependent for each term in attendance.

-- Dependents/spouses seeking Tuition Remission benefits in an undergraduate program must submit the Free Application for Federal Student Aid (FAFSA) by the deadline(s) found on Page 3.
+- Dependents/Spouses/Employees seeking Tuition Remission benefits in an undergraduate program must submit the Free Application for Federal Student Aid (FAFSA) by the deadline(s) found on Page 3.

 - The employee’s supervisor must verify that the employee’s attendance at classes will not adversely affect department services or activities, or, result in undue hardship for other employees, if course work is taken during regularly scheduled work hours.
 Alternative work arrangements will only be granted at the discretion of the immediate supervisor.

 - Adjunct faculty becomes eligible for graduate tuition benefits after meeting the following criteria: